Fees and Session Length

 Single Issue Clients

-If you are someone who has a single issue that needs healing, we will get to work with the goal of bringing full resolution in three sessions.
-Single issues can include nail biting, quitting smoking, losing weight, anxiety, insomnia, etc.
+If you are someone who has a single issue that needs healing, we will get to work with the goal of bringing full resolution in five sessions.
+Single issues can include nail biting, quitting smoking, losing weight, insomnia, etc.

 We will start by talking together to identify underlying causes for the thoughts, feelings, or behaviors you are looking to resolve.
 Most issues we are addressing in hypnotherapy are a result of an old coping or protective mechanism, which at one time made sense, but is now outdated and unhelpful.
 It is often only through hypnosis that we come to an understanding of our experiences and challenges.